 (Fig 1: Task Manager showing Image Path Name and Command Line)

-Note: The options Image Path Name and Command Line are not available in Windows 2000 and Windows XP versions of Task Manager.
-In Windows 2000 and Windows XP systems, you need Process Explorer or any other process viewer to list the path name and command line of a running process.
-You’d also like to read my earlier article titled What’s the suspicious Rundll32.exe process? which was originally written for Windows XP.
+Note: You may also use Process Explorer or any other process viewer to see the path name and command line of a running process.
+You’d also like to read my earlier article titled What’s the suspicious Rundll32.exe process?